 QuickBooks Online offers a formidable blend of value and power for a variety of small businesses.
 Though it isn’t as fully featured as its traditional software counterpart, QuickBooks Pro, users still benefit from parent company Intuit’s dominance in the industry.

 For example, QuickBooks Online integrates with a staggering number of apps, including customer relations and inventory management tools.
 Accounting professionals will find the interface familiar (this might not be the case with other cloud accounting platforms) and small businesses making the switch from traditional QuickBooks software will find importing data very easy.
 However, beware that a significant number of reviewers complain about poor customer service.
 Others say server downtime and technical glitches have prevented them from doing crucial work.

 Features in the base level platform, called Simple Start, include invoicing, check printing, and bank integration.
 You’ll have to step up to more expensive versions for features including bill payment scheduling, purchase order management, and inventory tracking.
-Simple Start is $9.99 a month, while the mid-level Essentials version is $19.99 a month.
-QuickBooks Plus, the most fully featured of the three, is $29.99 a month.
-Payroll is an add-on for $39 a month.
+Simple Start is $7 a month, while the mid-level Essentials version is $17 a month.
+QuickBooks Plus, the most fully featured of the three, is $25 a month.
+Full-service payroll is an add-on for $49 a month.

 For users satisfied with FreshBooks’ capabilities, reviewers say there’s much to like: They rave about customer service, ease of use, and mobile tools.
 FreshBooks also integrates with many third-party apps as well as other accounting software, so some small businesses may take advantage of FreshBooks’ strengths while using another program to fill in the gaps.